Recognizability of morphisms

 If $\A=(Q,I,T)$ is a finite automaton on $A$, the \emph{square} $\A\times\A$ of the automaton $\A$ is the following automaton.
 Its set of states is $Q\times Q$ and its edges are the $((p,q),a,(r,s))$ such that $(p,a,r)$ and $(q,a,s)$ are edges of $\A$.

 The \emph{diagonal} of $\A\times\A$ is the set of states of the form $(p,p)$ with $p\in Q$.
 A strongly connected component of an automaton is \emph{non-trivial} if it contains at least one cycle.

+A \emph{simple path} in $\A$ is a path with all states distinct except the extremities.
+A \emph{simple cycle} around a state $p$ of $\A$ is a simple path from $p$ to $p$.
+A non-trivial strongly connected component of an automaton is said to be reduced to a cycle if there is a simple cycle $\pi_p$ around each state $p$ of the component such that any other cycling path around $p$ is a power of $\pi_p$.

-It is easy to verify that $\A$ is unambiguous if and only if the strongly connected components of $\A\times\A$ do not contain both elements in the diagonal and out of it.
+It is easy to verify that $\A$ is unambiguous if and only if there is no path in $\A\times\A$ going from a diagonal state to a diagonal state and going through a non-diagonal one.
 This gives a polynomial algorithm to check whether an automaton is unambiguous.